-

 The Brook Street 2024 Social Care Salary Guide

-about 1 month ago by Daniel StackAs the struggle to recruit new talent intensifies, retaining staff has become crucial for UK care organisations.
+8 months ago by Daniel StackAs the struggle to recruit new talent intensifies, retaining staff has become crucial for UK care organisations.
 Despite a 4.5% drop in job vacancies from Q4 2023, the UK still faces a severe shortage of over 900,000 workers, with the care sector particularly hard hit.
 Over 152,000 roles in adult social care remain unfilled, a 10% vacancy rate that has been steadily rising ...

 -